DA-JuanGarcia/Projects/EDA_GooglePlay/README.md

 # Introduction
-This project performs a full Exploratory Data Analysis (EDA) on a Google Play Store dataset containing Android apps, their characteristics, and performance metrics (ratings, reviews, installs, size, updates, etc.).
+This project performs a full Exploratory Data Analysis (EDA) on a Google Play Store dataset containing Android apps, their characteristics and performance metrics (ratings, reviews, installs, size, updates, etc.).
-The goal is to clean messy real-world data, prepare it for analysis using SQL (PostgreSQL), and extract meaningful insights that could support product or business decisions.
+The goal is to clean messy real-world data, prepare it for analysis using SQL (PostgreSQL) and extract meaningful insights that could support product or business decisions.

 # Objective
 - Clean and standardize a real-world dataset using SQL